Legislation Governing Accommodations

 Can I alter a student's accommodation?

-No. Accommodations can only be altered if it is agreed upon by the student, faculty and ADSO.
+No. Accommodations can only be altered if it is agreed upon by the student, faculty and the ADSO.

 A student disclosed that they have a disability, can I just offer accommodations?

-No. The student must report to ADSO to ensure that all documentation is reviewed, and that appropriate accommodations are recommended.
+No. The student must report to the ADSO to ensure that all documentation is reviewed, and that appropriate accommodations are recommended.

 Best Practices for Faculty